bvasseur82/bvasseur82/content/authors/admin/_index.md

 title: Benoit Vasseur
 ---

-I am currently a credit analyst at Scope Ratings in Frankfurt (Germany) and my role is to provide accurate, robust and unbiased opinions on the credit quality of various debt issuers.
+I am currently a credit analyst at Scope Ratings in Frankfurt (Germany).
 I specialise in structured finance and have expert knowledge on securitisation, structured products and derivatives, used as financing or investment tools.

 Prior to joining Scope Ratings, I have worked ca. 11 years at J.P.
 Morgan in London in a structuring and marketing role focused on large institutional and corporate clients.
 This position has been a fantastic opportunity to get exposure to various fields of the financial markets and learn from very knowledgeable colleagues from all backgrounds.
-My main achievements were to create long-lasting relationships of trust and confidence with clients and colleagues.
-It helped me broaden my skill sets and not only rely on technical or theoretical knowledge.

 I believe education and open-mindedness are key elements to a successful career.
 Throughout the years I have always tried to explore new areas and learn from my colleagues.
 Currently, I am developing my programming and data science knowledge using R and Python.